mhadaily/mhadaily.github.io/_posts/2017-03-12-Angular2-Vue2-Ember-and-React-comparison.md

 ---
 layout: post
-title:  "Angular, Vue.js, React.js and Ember.js, Which one should I choose? "
+title:  "Which one should I choose?
+Angular 2, Vue.js, React.js and Ember.js?"
 date:   2017-03-12
-excerpt: "Which Front-end Framework you should choose?"
+excerpt: "In the battle of front-end frameworks there are many words around, however, which is the best at the end and you should choose? stick with me to find out more..."
 tag:
 - Angular
 - React